dailymotion/vast-client-js/README.md

 A pre-bundled version of VAST Client JS is available: [`vast-client.min.js`](dist/vast-client.min.js) [minified].

-If you want to use this file, download it place it your project at your prefered location.
-Then, make sure that your main file is in type module as below.
+To use it, either host it on your CDN or locally in your project.
+If you're using a script tag make sure to set the type property to module like below.

+_your index.html_
 ```html
 <script type="module" src="your-main-file.js"></script>
 ```
+_main.js_
 ```javascript
 import {VASTClient, VASTParser, VASTTracker} from "vast-client.min.js"